scottvr/wadzilla/README.md

 python wadzilla.py -basewad /path/to/doom1.wad
 ```

-Mods (PWADs) can also be specified. the argument syntax for specifying IWAD and PWAD are based on the Doom game's command-line options in homage; apologies for their sorta non-intuitive (to me) option names.
+Mods (PWADs) can also be specified. the argument syntax for specifying IWAD and PWAD is based on the Doom game's command-line options in homage; apologies for their sorta non-intuitive (to me) option names but... y'know, tribute.

 See the output from --help for more usage info.